syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-Charts.md

 * Stock chart
 * Radar chart

-N> 1.
-DocIO provides chart support in following platforms – Windows, ASP.NET, WPF, ASP.NET MVC N> 2.
-DocIO supports chart only in DOCX and WordML format documents.
+N> DocIO supports chart only in DOCX and WordML format documents.

 ## Creating a simple Chart from scratch